Venial sin

-According to Catholicism, a venial sin is a lesser sin that does not result in a complete separation from God and eternal damnation in Hell as an unrepented mortal sin would.
+According to Catholicism and Lutheranism, a venial sin is a lesser sin that does not result in a complete separation from God and eternal damnation in Hell as an unrepented mortal sin would.
 A venial sin consists in acting as one should not, without the actual incompatibility with the state of grace that a mortal sin implies; they do not break one's friendship with God, but injure it.

 Definition

 According to the Catechism of the Catholic Church:

 1862 One commits venial sin when, in a less serious matter, he does not observe the standard prescribed by the moral law, or when he disobeys the moral law in a grave matter, but without full knowledge or without complete consent.

 The definition of the word "venial" is "forgivable".
 An act, when it is not ordered towards that which is good, is considered to be sinful – either venially or mortally.
 When such an act is venially sinful, it entails subject-matter that is not considered to be "grave".
 Such an action, even if it is committed with full knowledge and full consent, remains venial, so long as the subject-matter of the act is not serious.
 If the subject-matter of a given act is "grave", however, the commission of that act may be mortally sinful.
 Intentional ignorance and "hardness of heart" increase "the voluntary character of a sin".
 Thus, in discussing the distinction between venial and mortal sin in his Summa Theologica, St. Thomas Aquinas indicated that a venial sin differs from a mortal sin, in the same way that something imperfect differs from something that is perfect.

 As such, one can arrive at what kind of sin, for example, was committed, by asking the following three questions: